Geoogolla/enterprise-docs/docs/designer-guide/report-designer/transforming-data/join-table.md

 * **Right Table** - The `Right Table` drop-down list illustrates the list of table dropped in design area.
 By default, the table which you have dropped recently will be selected in this field.
 ![Right table drop-down](/static/assets/on-premise/images/report-designer/transforming-data/join-table/right-table-list.png)

-In the below snap, the new relationship is initiated between `PurchaseOrderDetail` and `SalesOrderDetail` tables.
+In the below snap, the new relationship is initiated between `SalesOrderHeader` and `SalesOrderDetail` tables.

 ![Choose tables](/static/assets/on-premise/images/report-designer/transforming-data/join-table/new-table-relation.png)